 It is ideal for those with some woodworking experience who want to widen their furniture making capabilities by learning the secrets of this gold-standard woodworking joint.
 You will take home your own dovetailed pieces, plus a kit of prepared components made from locally sourced timber, to help you practice dovetailing at home.

 This four-day course runs over two consecutive weekends, or one extended weekend.
 The course is run in my workshop on the Surrey / Hampshire border, just outside the Georgian town of Farnham.
-I undertake all the teaching myself and, to ensure individual attention, there are never more than five students.
+To ensure individual attention, there are never more than five students. .

 The attributes of perfect dovetails